Squiggle/react-demo-countdown/README.md

 * `css-loader` css loads the css files
 * `style-loader` bundles the css to inline stylesheets

+### Create a component

+We'll create a component that counts down from 5 seconds to zero.

+During the countdown it will display the number of seconds remaining.

+Once complete, it will render some text.

 ## Further reading

 [React Component lifecycle](https://facebook.github.io/react/docs/react-component.html)